Autism, also known as autism spectrum disorders (ASD), is a disorder that affects how individuals perceive, understand, and interact with the world.

 It’s not a problem with feeling; it’s a problem with learning.
 A lot of communication is nonverbal.
 It’s learning to pick up on social cues, body language, knowing what the right response is for a given situation.
 Don’t assume they are rude.
 People with autism may not be able to read those cues.

 What Is Addiction?

-Substance abuse is another self-stimulating behavior not solely used by people with ASD.
+Substance use disorder is another self-stimulating behavior not solely used by people with ASD.
 The “substance” can vary from alcohol, prescription medications such as opioids or stimulants, and illegal drugs such as cocaine, heroin, and fentanyl.

 Addiction is “the most severe form of substance use disorder” (SUD), according to Facing Addiction in America: The Surgeon General’s Report on Alcohol, Drugs, and Health (2016), as well as “a chronic brain disease.”

 Initially used for pleasure or legitimate medical reasons, substance use can short circuit, hijack, and rewire the brain’s reward system until the substance must be taken to avoid painful withdrawal.